matrohin/prock/README.md

 - Double-click to open all windows at once

 ### Listening Ports
-- System-wide view of listening ports (protocol, local address, state, owning PID and process)
+- System-wide view of listening ports
 - Kill the owning process directly from the table

 ### Charts & Navigation